 The design includes an automatic antenna L-C-L “TEE” matching system that works quite well.
 After an initial automatic tune initiated by a frequency change, PTT or CW Key closure, the ATU then transitions into a continuous “monitoring” mode.

 The detachable whip antenna mount seen above uses a clever design.
-The mount includes 2 magnets* that signal to the radio that the whip mount is installed.
+The mount includes 2 magnets* that signal to the radio (through the aluminum side casting) that the whip mount is installed.
 This causes the radio to route the T/R signals from the “Dipole” BNC connector on the front panel to the whip connection.
 Remove the mount, T/R signals revert back to the BNC connector.
 No compromise of the environmental protection.
 Good design.

 (* This mount was initially intermittent in signalling its presence to the radio; the magnets had become weak with age.
 I re-magnetized them with a strong Neodymium magnet, now back in service.)

 Example: To put a CW signal on 7050 kc you enter 7051, LSB/CW mode.
-Then, when you are tuned to 7051 and listening to a signal on 7050, it sounds like a 1 kc tone, a little high for my liking, I prefer about 800 cps but it’s fine as-is…
+Then, when it is tuned to 7051 and listening to a signal on 7050, it sounds like a 1 kc tone, a little high for my liking, I prefer about 800 cps but it’s fine as-is…

 Below, illustrating the 1 kc offset.
-In this test there is a difference of 1020 cps, (the counter is off 20 cps, close enough).
+In this test there is a difference of 1020 cps, (the counter reads high by 20 cps, close enough).